ivan-nosar/AlgorithmsAndStructuresPlaybook/README.md

 This repository contains implementations of most of the basic algorithms and data structures that can be useful for preparing for a technical interview.
-The implementations are accompanied by comments and illustrations that explain in detail every aspect of the algorithm’s operation and are also covered with unit tests.
+The implementations are accompanied by comments and illustrations that explain in detail every aspect of the algorithm's operation and are also covered with unit tests.

 ## Getting started